LEB-EPFL/just-focus/README.md

 Stop.TANH
 ```

-A uniform stop is pupil with a discontinuous edge. `Stop.TANH` softens this edge with a hyperbolic tangent function as introduced by Leutenegger, et al. in the Resources section below.
+A uniform stop is a pupil with a discontinuous edge. `Stop.TANH` softens this edge with a hyperbolic tangent function as introduced by Leutenegger, et al. in the Resources section below.

 #### Pupil.propagate